aisystant/docs/docs/en/systems-thinking-introduction/creation-and-development/perform-modeling-7-1-concepts.md

 title: 'Perform Modeling: 7.1.
 Concepts'
 ---

-# Perform Modeling: 7.1.
+# Conduct Modeling: 7.1.
 Concepts

-**Write Down the Five or More Most Memorable Concepts from This Section, and Indicate the Concepts They Are Most Closely Connected With for You.**

-Other concepts may come from your current worldviews, so you don't need to mention only the main concepts from this section.
-Discuss these concepts with fellow students, colleagues, or friends.
-For example, try to explain these concepts in simple terms, provide examples from your own experience, connect different concepts with each other, or explain their importance.
+List the five or more most memorable concepts from this section, and note alongside them the concepts they are most strongly connected to.
+The other concepts may come from your current worldview, meaning you aren't required to list only this section’s key concepts.
+Discuss these concepts with classmates, colleagues, or close friends.
+For instance, you could try to explain these concepts in simple terms, provide examples from your own experience, link different concepts together, or explain their significance.

-**Find the Corresponding Task by Number in the Modeling Workspace and Complete All its Points.**
+Find the corresponding task by number in the modeling workspace and complete all its points.